winner07/snake/README.md

-Class Snake game with pure JavaScript and HTML5 Canvas element
+Classic Snake game with pure JavaScript and HTML5 Canvas element